fattihkoca/vuejs-ajax/README.md

 `http://example.com?page=15&category=Accessories`

 ### With Credentials
-With credentials setting should be a `boolean`.
+With credentials setting should be `boolean`.
 Default value is `false`.

 There is a detailed explanation [here](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials).
 ```javascript